 2 Up to what age can a child benefit from a maintenance allowance?
 Are there different rules for maintenance concerning minors and adults?

-A child may benefit from maintenance until his or her majority, which is reached at 18 years of age.
+The minor may receive maintenance until they reach the age of majority.
+The age of majority is age 18.
 Between the ages of 16 and 18, children may be emancipated by marriage.

-In the exceptional situation described above, in which an adult child is continuing their training, adult maintenance includes the costs of training and education.
-In particular, the law assumes that when maintenance is requested for an adult child, until the said child reaches 25 years of age, the maintenance payment set when the child was a minor is maintained.
-In this case, the burden falls on the parent who has been mandated to prove that the maintenance payment set when the child was a minor is no longer necessary or is excessive since the child has achieved majority.
+In the exceptional situation described above, in which an adult child is continuing their training, adult maintenance includes the costs of education and instruction.
+In particular, the law assumes that when maintenance is requested for an adult child, until the said child reaches 25 years of age, the maintenance payment set when the child was a minor is kept.
+In this case, it is up to the defendant parent to prove that the maintenance payment set when the child was a minor is no longer necessary or is excessive since the child has achieved majority.

 3 Should I apply to a competent authority or a court to obtain maintenance?
 What are the main elements of this procedure?

 The response to this question varies depending on the situations outlined below.

 Setting child maintenance and maintenance between spouses where there is an initial agreement

 The person who is obliged to pay maintenance and/or the person who is entitled to receive it may agree on the setting of maintenance.
 In the case of child maintenance or maintenance between spouses, the parties may request that the agreement be approved before the court or before the Public Registrar (Conservador do Registo Civil), depending on whether the following circumstances apply.